refinedev/refine/documentation/blog/2023-03-15-refine-vs-blitzjs.md

 ## Internal structure

-### refine
+### Refine

-refine file structure is as simple as it gets and they provide users with all the flexibility they would want to build upon.
+Refine file structure is as simple as it gets and they provide users with all the flexibility they would want to build upon.
 The main building block for the whole app is the `src` folder.

 It comes with the `App.tsx` file with the following code: